teod-sh/teod-sh.github.io/src/routes/(blog-article)/diy-asgi-web-framework-pt3/+page.md

 ## So, what's next?

-Well, we have a lot of things to improve and/or implement, from router improvements, handler final structure definition, add some helpers as pre-defined http responses, status codes, etc...
+Well, we have a lot of things to improve and/or implement, from router improvements, handler final structure definition, add some helpers for pre-defined http responses, status codes, etc...

 Let's start creating a few helpers to make our life easier in the next parts.